eanis28/flowprint/README.md

 - Raw events remain available when derived analysis fails
 - Reloaded extensions do not continue emitting from invalidated contexts

-### Key risks and limitations

-- Domain metadata can itself be sensitive; exclusions and short retention reduce but do not eliminate this risk.
-- A five-minute gap is a heuristic, not ground truth.
-- Similar tool sequences may represent different tasks.
-- Repetition may be deliberate, judgment-heavy, or security-critical.
-- Tab IDs are browser-local and not durable identifiers.
-- The built-in sensitive-domain list is a safety layer, not a complete classifier.

-The product therefore keeps raw evidence visible, labels conclusions neutrally, and asks users whether the websites were actually part of the same task.

 ## Reviewer walkthrough

 1. Load `dist/` from `chrome://extensions` using **Developer mode → Load unpacked**.